annebrown/content-data/content/frameworks/nuxt/modules/content/remote-sources/index.md

 Local styling/layout, auth and other non-content mods can be v slow to render, even with relatively small `/content` sources.

-@Nuxt/content `watcher` is a dev feature used to control content watching and trigger HMR.
+@Nuxt/content `watcher` is a dev feature used to control content watching for HMR.

 #### watch